mermaid-js/mermaid/docs/n00b-overview.md

 - The number of integrations that it has.
 - It is a package that can be deployed to create

-## Creating and Maintaining Diagrams should not be an expensive and frustrating process.

-Anyone who has used Visio, or (God Forbid) Excel to make a Gantt Chart, knows how hard it is to make, edit and maintain good visualizations.

-In an environment of constantly changing information , diagrams/charts become obsolete/inaccurate very fast.
-This hobbles the information transfer and productivity in teams.

-The fast setting Doc-Rot in diagrams makes it quite hard to rationalize taking hours in a desktop application, to produce a diagram that you would need to recreate again the following week in order to account for updates  and changes in the app you are documenting.
-Yet that is often the reality for diagrams and charts.

 ## Diagramming and charting is a gigantic waste of developer time, but not having diagrams ruins productivity.